Here are seven great yoga poses for nurses to start their shifts off on the right foot.

 #2.
 Upward Salute Pose (Urdhva Hastasana)

+This is a great awakening pose for nurses before a shift.
 From Mountain Pose, lift your arms up overhead and press your palms firmly together.
 Keep the tops of your shoulders released away from your ears and activate your triceps.
 Keep the abdominals engaged and the legs firm.

 Hold for five to eight breaths.

-Benefits of Upward Salute Pose for nurses:
+Benefits of Upward Salute Pose:

 - Stretches the sides of the body, spine, shoulders, and belly